redpanda-data/connect/resources/docs/processors/README.md

 messages that are already cached.
 The hash type can be chosen from: none or xxhash (more will come soon).

-It's possible to extract JSON field data from message parts by setting the value of `json_path`, which will become the value that is deduplicated against.
-Please note that this extraction will apply to all message parts specified.
+It's possible to dedupe based on JSON field data from message parts by setting the value of `json_paths`, which is an array of JSON dot paths that will be extracted from the message payload and concatinated.
+The result will then be used to deduplicate.
+If the result is empty (i.e. none of the target paths were found in the data) then this is considered an error, and the message will be dropped or propagated based on the value of `drop_on_err`.

 For example, if each message is a single part containing a JSON blob of the following format: